Forbidden Sidon subsets of perfect difference sets, featuring a human-assisted proof: Acknowledgments

 The online collection \url{erdosproblems.com} includes Problem~\ref{problem:340} as~$\#$340~\cite{dotcom340}, Conjecture~\ref{conjecture:329} as~$\#$329~\cite{dotcom329}, and Conjecture~\ref{conjecture:707} as~\#707~\cite{dotcom707}.
 (Problem \#44~\cite{dotcom44} may also be of interest, as it is intermediate between~\#707 and~\#329.)
 The authors thank Thomas Bloom for creating and curating this very useful resource.
 We also appreciate the lively community that has arisen around it.

 Our formalization would have been much more difficult without the proof assistant Lean.
-The authors are especially grateful to the Mathlib community for their unified library of mathematics in Lean4.
-Even with this extensive library, we found it surprisingly painful to successfully write proofs in Lean, so we also thank OpenAI for producing a large language model (namely, ChatGPT with GPT-5) that is capable of meeting a human mathematician halfway (or at least partway).
+The authors are especially grateful to the Mathlib community for their unified library of mathematics in Lean4, and to the Formal Conjectures authors for including this conjecture in their repository.
+Even with the extensive Mathlib library, we found it surprisingly painful to successfully write proofs in Lean, so we also thank OpenAI for producing a large language model (namely, ChatGPT with GPT-5 -- but without ChatGPT Pro) that is capable of meeting a human mathematician halfway (or at least partway).

 DGM was partially supported by NSF DMS 2220304.